-Learning Outcomes Outcome Number Description 01 Demonstrate a systematic understanding of the component systems and techniques employed in RF engineering and wireless communications.
-02 Engage in the analysis, design, and application of state-of-the-art RF and wireless systems, and presentation of solutions to practical problems.
+Learning Outcomes Outcome Number Description 01 Demonstrate a systematic understanding of the fundamentals and advanced concepts in Digital Signal Processing as relevant to wireless communications.
+02 Engage in the design, and application, and implementation of state-of-the-art Digital Signal Processing systems, and presentation of solutions to practical problems.
 03 Demonstrate good understanding of collaborative working, proposal writing, project management, and presentation of findings in a commercial context.